sookinoby/sentiment-analysis2/README.md

 relu3_1 = mx.sym.Activation(data=fc1_1, act_type="relu" , name="relu3")
 ```

 The final dense layer (softmax) performs the classification.
-The [SoftmaxOutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer in MXNet performs the one hot encoding of output then applies the softmax function.
+The [SoftmaxOutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer in MXNet performs the one-hot encoding of output then applies the softmax function.
 Please see the example in the documentation.

 ## Training the network
 We are training the network using GPUs since it's faster.
 A single pass-through of the training set is referred to as one "epoch," and we are training the network for 3 epochs "num_epoch = 3".
 We also periodically store the trained model in a JSON file, and measure the train and validation accuracy to see our neural network 'learn.'